 No Animal By-Products

 A quality dog food also will not have animal by-products listed on the ingredient label.
 Products that list animal by-products such as “meat by-products” or “poultry by-products” on the ingredient list should be avoided.
 They are inferior quality ingredients.
 The type and quality of these animal by-products can vary, and as a consumer, you cannot know from the words “animal by-product” what the quality and type of by-product this is.
-Essentially animal by-products are slaughterhouse waste (what’s left after slaughter) that is unfit for human consumption and can include items such as lungs, kidneys, brain, intestines, heads, beak, feet, and feathers…ingredients I am sure you do not want to feed your dog.
+Essentially animal by-products are slaughterhouse waste (what’s left after slaughter) that is unfit for human consumption and can include items such as brain, intestines, heads, beak, feet, and feathers…ingredients that provide no value and you probably do not want to feed your dog.

 And so we have it…